Dorset button: The Case family

 By the end of the 17th century, Buttony had grown to become an important industry, controlled within the Case family.
 A great many pedlars and hawkers were registered in Shaftesbury, far more than in any other local towns.
-An Act of Parliament was passed in 1699 that, amongst its export restrictions on woolens, prevented the making of buttons “made of cloth, serge, drugget, or other stuffs”.
+An Act of Parliament was passed in 1699 that, amongst its export restrictions on woollens, prevented the making of buttons “made of cloth, serge, drugget, or other stuffs”.
 The Act would remain in force for two hundred years, but in practice appears to have had little lasting effect on trade.

 Abraham's sons Abraham Jr. and Elias continued with the business, Elias opening a second depot at Bere Regis.
-By 1720 there were agencies at Milborne St. Andrew, Sherborne, Poole, Langton Matravers and Tarrant Keyneston.
+By 1720 there were agencies at Milborne St Andrew, Sherborne, Poole, Langton Matravers and Tarrant Keyneston.

 Around this time, new forms of button were developed.
 Wire was imported by wagon from the Midlands, then twisted into rings and soldered.
 These ring formers replaced the previous horn discs and began the characteristic Dorset styles of the wheel buttons.
 Ring making was carried out by children working as 'Twisters', who formed the rings; 'Dippers', who soldered them shut; and 'Stringers', who tied them into strings for distribution to the button makers.

 After a fire in 1731 destroyed the Bere depot, Elias Case, Abraham's son, employed as a manager a Yorkshire businessman, John Clayton, who reorganised the firm.
 A London sales office was opened by Clayton in 1743, followed in 1744 by a new major depot at Lytchett Minster.
 Abraham's grandson Peter Case opened an export office in Liverpool.
 Case family money founded the well-known Cases Street and Clayton Square in Liverpool.
 Peter Case also developed a new rust-free alloy for making the wire rings.